Islam in India: Muslim–Hindu conflict

 The aftermath of the Partition of India in 1947 saw large scale sectarian strife and bloodshed throughout the nation.
 Since then, India has witnessed sporadic large-scale violence sparked by underlying tensions between sections of the Hindu and Muslim communities.
 These include the 1969 Gujarat riots, the 1970 Bhiwandi riots, the 1983 Nellie massacre, and the 1989 Bhagalpur violence.
 These conflicts stem in part from the ideologies of Hindu nationalism and Islamic extremism.
 Since independence, India has always maintained a constitutional commitment to secularism.

-Since 1992

 The sense of communal harmony between Hindus and Muslims in the post-partition period was compromised greatly by the razing of the Babri Mosque in Ayodhya.
 The demolition took place in 1992 and was perpetrated by the Hindu nationalist Bharatiya Janata Party and organisations like Rashtriya Swayamsevak Sangh, Bajrang Dal, Vishva Hindu Parishad and Shiv Sena.
 This was followed by tit for tat violence by Muslim and Hindu fundamentalists throughout the country, giving rise to the Bombay riots and the 1993 Bombay bombings.

 In the 1998 Prankote massacre, 26 Kashmiri Hindus were beheaded by Islamist militants after their refusal to convert to Islam.
 The militants struck when the villagers refused demands from the gunmen to convert to Islam and prove their conversion by eating beef.